c0n0rc/NYC-Open-Data-Exercise/README.md

 restaurants of a given `cuisine` type that have Health Department ratings of `grade` or higher.
 Max limit of 50 results.
 Order not quaranteed.

-curl -k localhost:3003/v1/restaurants -H "Accept: application/json" -H "Content-Type: application/json"
-curl -k localhost:3003/v1/restaurants?cuisine=thai&grade=B -H "Accept: application/json" -H "Content-Type: application/json"
-curl -k localhost:3003/v1/restaurants?cuisine=american -H "Accept: application/json" -H "Content-Type: application/json"
-curl -k localhost:3003/v1/restaurants?grade=C -H "Accept: application/json" -H "Content-Type: application/json"

 **Example Usage**

-TODO
+`curl -k localhost:3003/v1/restaurants -H "Accept: application/json" -H "Content-Type: application/json"`

 **Example response:**